alekcangp/zora-ai-coin-gallery/README.md

 # 🚀 Zora AI Studio

-A modern application for creating AI-powered cryptocurrencies on the Zora protocol using Base Sepolia testnet.
+A modern application for creating AI-powered cryptocurrencies on the Zora protocol using Base.
 Upload images, generate AI art, and create your own coins with advanced AI analysis.

 ## ✨ Features